Parade exhibition at Mois de la Photo /Off, Paris

 A preview exhibition of my project Parade was held at Studios Paris gallery in Montmartre from April 1st – 29th.
 Initially shown over the opening weekend of Le Mois de la Photo / Off festival, it was then selected to run for the full festival month.
 Parade was hosted by Alisa Gallery curation.

 The show displayed a selection of works from the ongoing project that looks at why and when women and non-binary people in the UK congregate en masse.
 Gatherings captured include Sisters Uncut protesters campaigning for better funding for domestic violence survivors, singers who are members of a seventy-strong choir and those who take on new personas on stage as drag kings.
-The groups covered include those who define as trans, intersex, and cis as well as non-binary and gender non-conforming people who attend events documented.
+The groups covered include those who are trans, intersex, and cis as well as non-binary and gender non-conforming people who attend events documented.

 Despite their differences, these groups have some things in common: the ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
 More than ever, women and non-binary people can parade their aims, minds and bodies in any way they choose.